 Waste management heavy hitter WM has embraced the zero-waste opportunity with open arms, as showcased by the WM Phoenix Open, the world’s largest third-party certified zero-waste event.
 The company ensures its event isn’t creating a negative environmental impact by coupling a robust recycling initiative with consumer education, water conservation, composting, and building material donations.

-What Sales Teams Should Do: Target Green Building Owners
+What Waste Management Service Sales Teams Should Do: Target Green Building Owners

-If your company has the ability to develop composting methods and meet the needs of zero-waste cities and organizations, your next step is to target sustainability-minded customers.
+If your company can develop composting methods and meet the needs of zero-waste cities and organizations, your next step is to target sustainability-minded customers.
 Develop marketing and sales campaigns that zero in on companies in eco-conscious industries, property owners who are trying to expand into green buildings, and organizations that are already making efforts to improve their environmental impact, such as LEED Certified buildings.

 Treat municipal accounts with the same targeted approach: look for nearby cities committed to reducing their waste and check for other municipalities trending in that direction.